Version: SMASH-3.3

 Note

-If SMASH is run with test particles (necessary e.g. for potentials), the ASCII output will contain Ntest * Npart particle entries.
+If SMASH is run with test particles (necessary e.g. for potentials), the output will contain Ntest * Npart particle entries.
 Remember to weigh each of those particles with 1/Ntest.